 Seek measurements are taken with nominal power at 25°C ambient temperature.
 All times are measured using drive diagnostics.
-The specifications in the table below are defined as follows:
+Seek time specifications are defined as follows:

-- Track-to-track seek time is an average of all possible single-track seeks in both directions. - Average seek time is a true statistical random average of at least 5,000 measurements of seeks between random tracks, less overhead.
+- Track-to-track seek time is an average of all possible single-track seeks in both directions. - Average seek time is a true statistical random average of at least 5,000 measurements of seeks between random tracks, less overhead. - Full-stroke seek time is one-half the time needed to seek from the first data cylinder to the maximum data cylinder and back to the first data cylinder.
+The full-stroke typical value is determined by averaging 100 full-stroke seeks in both directions. - Note.
+These drives are designed to meet the seek times represented in this manual consistently.
+Physical seeks, regardless of mode